Book Review: Duck, Death and the Tulip

-Tales from the To-Read Tower #1
+Tales From The To-Read Tower #2

 So, like any good bookworm, I have a to-real pile.
 Although when I look at it properly - and especially if I were to add in the ebook library - it would be more like a tower.
 There are a lot of memes out there dedicated to showing off unread books, but if I were to give one book a week some focus it would take forever.